yambo-code/yambopy/docs/source/tutorial.rst

 The second step requires the script ``elph_qp_si.py``.
 If the electron-phonon matrix elements have been successfully created and stored in ``elphon/SAVE`` we are ready to calculate the electron-phonon correction of the eigenvalues at several temperatures, or to examine the spectral function of each quasi-particle state.
-A detailed tutorial of the capabilities of the module electron-phonon of yambo is also available in the `yambo website <http://www.yambo-code.org/tutorials/Electron_Phonon/index.php>`_.
+A detailed tutorial of the capabilities of the module electron-phonon of yambo is also available in the `yambo electron-phonon tutorial <http://www.yambo-code.org/tutorials/Electron_Phonon/index.php>`_.

 If we run: